-Andy Pag is a BBC reporter, Eco-Adventurer and Sustainability Speaker.
+Andy Pag is an Eco-Adventurer and Sustainability Speaker.

 The Bio-Truck Expedition:

 Is it possible to drive around the world using rubbish?
 Apparently, it is…

 Andy bought an old school bus from a scrap yard and got it running with friends’ help.
 He refurbished the inside into an eco-home using reclaimed materials and converted the engine to run on used cooking oil.
 The aim was to see if he could drive around the world using things others have thrown away.

 In September 2009, Andy set off from London, heading east, and two years later, he made it back to the UK.
 All the fuel used had been made from other peoples’ waste sources.

 As a result, Andy’s eco-projects have attracted the attention of millions worldwide as he shows how living sustainably doesn’t mean calling a halt to everyday life.